 - Full-time employment with the Library for at least one year. - That the employee has been diagnosed with a terminal or other serious and catastrophic nonwork-related medical condition that requires an extended absence of the employee from their position for at least 30 consecutive days, resulting in a substantial loss of income.
-Medical documentation from a physician is required. - That the employee has exhausted the accrued paid leave hours available to them. - That the employee's sick leave use over the past 3 years compiles with the Library's policies, as defined in the Employee Handbook or Collective Bargaining Agreement (CBA).
+Medical documentation from a physician is required. - That the employee has exhausted the accrued paid leavesick hours available to them.
+An affected employee may retain a balance of 38 hours (40 hours for Maintenance/Custodian) of non-sick leave paid time to use when they return back to work. - That the employee's has a pattern of sick leave use over the past 3 years that compiles with does not violate the Library's policies Sick Leave Abuse Policy, as defined in the Employee Handbook or Collective Bargaining Agreement (CBA).